Greece Moments Greece Moments

 Megali Ammos Kanala Strand Insel Kythnos

-From Panagia Kanala, a staircase leads down to the sea, where you can relax in the Molo all day café relax and enjoy the view over the Kanala bay and the village beach of Megali Ammos let it wander.
+From Panagia Kanala, a staircase leads down to the sea, where you can relax at the Molo all day café and enjoy the view over the Kanala bay and the village beach of Megali Ammos.
 For us personally, one of the most beautiful spots on the island!
-In addition to the main beach, there are other bathing opportunities, e.g. Ammoudaki and Paralia Antonides.
+In addition to the main beach, there are other bathing spots, e.g. Ammoudaki and Paralia Antonides.

 Kanala Molo All Day Bar Kythnos